husqybot/husqybot.github.io/docs/modules/welcoming.md

 :::warning

-- There is currently a limit of 1 response per response type per server.
+The free version of Husqy has a limit of 1 response per response type per server.

 :::